Menu

 The Dark is Rising: Young Writers’ Radio Drama

-In 2022, our 12-part radio dramatisation of Susan Cooper’s The Dark is Rising was released on BBC World Service.
-Adapted for radio by Simon McBurney and author Robert MacFarlane, this classic 1970s novel is now available on BBC Sounds for families to listen to and enjoy together, across the world.
+In 2022, our 12-part radio dramatisation of Susan Cooper’s classic 1970s novel The Dark is Rising was released on BBC World Service.
+Adapted for radio by Simon McBurney and author Robert MacFarlane, all episodes are now available on BBC Sounds for families to listen to and enjoy together, across the world.

-To support this, we’ve created an updated Write Your Own Radio Drama guide for 2025/2026, offering guidance on writing for sound, tips on what makes an effective radio play, and creative exercises to help writers develop their ideas in their own time.
+We’ve created an updated Write Your Own Radio Drama guide for 2026 offering guidance on writing for radio, tips on what makes an effective audio drama, and creative exercises to help writers develop their ideas in their own time.

-You can listen to the 2024 winning audio dramas below.
+You can listen to the winning plays below.

 “I feel inspired to write more and enter more competitions!
 I think meeting people in Complicité was the best part of this.
 I found it really fun because everyone was so good at doing different voices and had inventive ways to make sound effects!”
 Lydia Kolimechkov